WaigFang/CMT-PROJECT/README.md

 ```{sh}
 make run
 ```
- this command will check if the bin and Outputs exists.
-Compile the code and then execute the code.
+ this command will check if the bin and Outputs folders exists.Then compile the code and after that execute the code.

 ## Requirements

 We provide the versions of Python and C that were used for this program:
-[ask in VSCODE AND COPY]

 python = 3.12.4
 gcc = 13.2.0